r-renato/RFLink-Wi-Fi-Gateway-Board/README.md

 <h2>Home Assistant integration (Optional, lixux systems only)</h2>
 <p align="justify">
-Home Assistant is an open source home automation platform, if you use this platform and do you want interface the RFLink Wi-Fi Gateway then you must follow some simple steps.
+Home Assistant is an open source home automation platform.
+If you use this platform and you want to interface the RFLink Wi-Fi Gateway then you must follow some simple steps.
 </p>
 <ol>
 <li>
 Copy the folder <strong>home_assistant_rflink_nodejs_bridge</strong> into your Home Assistant system
 </li>
 <li>
-Add to crontab Home Assistant user the following line:
+Add the following line:

 ```
 @reboot <script full path>/espurna_rflink_bridge.sh >/dev/null 2>&1
 5 * * * * <script full path>/espurna_rflink_bridge.sh >/dev/null 2>&1
 ```
-by replacing <strong>&lt;script full path&gt;</strong> with the real full script path.
+to crontab Home Assistant user by replacing <strong>&lt;script full path&gt;</strong> with the real full script path.
 </li>
 <li>
 Configure the NodeJs bridge changing the file <strong>espurna_rflink_bridge.json</strong>